 - Demand for an increased rate of production releases from stakeholders

-- Wide availability of cloud infrastructure from external providers
+- The wide availability of cloud infrastructure from external providers

 - Increased usage of data center automation and configuration management tools